patrickhladun/ci-project-01/README.md

 - **Solution:** To fix these issues, I decided to abandon the use of -webkit prefixes.
 I used the blob shapes in Photoshop to mask images and exported them as webp files with transparent backgrounds.
 This alternative approach achieved the same visual results while reducing the complexity of the code and clearing the warnings.

 3. **Icon Handling**
-- **Issue:** Using CSS masks with SVG images for icon color switching led to warnings due to -webkit prefixes similar to the issues encountered with the image blobs.
+- **Issue:** Using CSS masks with SVG images for icon colour switching led to warnings due to -webkit prefixes similar to the issues encountered with the image blobs.
 - **Solution:** I replaced CSS masks with inline SVGs.
 This change cleared the warnings and simplified the CSS, resulting in a cleaner and more compliant codebase.

 ## Testing and Validation